Upgrade

 The service password cannot be changed through a Chocolatey upgrade command while the service is running.

-If you use Chocolatey Central Management, you won't be able to use a deployment to uninstall the agent and then install the agent.
+If you use Chocolatey Central Management, you won’t be able to use a Deployment Step to uninstall the agent and then install the agent.
 This is because the agent cannot change the username/password while is it running.
-Instead, you can send a deployment that creates a scheduled task to uninstall the agent, then install with the new parameters.
+Instead, you can send a Deployment Step that creates a scheduled task to uninstall the agent, then install with the new parameters.

 Due to limitations of Windows Task Scheduler, it is likely that your users will see the PowerShell window initially, but it should disappear once PowerShell has fully started.

-An example advanced deployment script to do this is as follows:
+An example advanced Deployment Step script to do this is as follows:

 $delayInMinutes = 1